• Home

 Storage and Make-Ahead

-Make ahead: You can mix the dry ingredients and the crumble base the night before and store them separately in the fridge.
-Mix in the wet ingredients and apples right before baking — the batter does not hold well once the apples are mixed in.
+Make ahead: You can prepare the dry ingredients and the crumble base the night before and keep them in the fridge separately.
+Just remember to add the wet ingredients and apples right before you bake — the batter doesn’t hold up well once the apples are incorporated.

 Variations

-Add nuts: ½ cup of chopped walnuts or pecans stirred into the batter adds texture and makes these feel more substantial.
-Add them with the apples in Step 4.
+For additional texture and heartiness, stir in 1/2 cup of chopped walnuts or pecans into the batter.
+Incorporate them into the batter with the apples in Step 4.

-Mini muffins: Fill a mini muffin pan ⅔ full and bake at 400°F for 12 to 14 minutes.
-This recipe makes about 36 mini muffins and they go fast at parties or in school lunchboxes.
+Mini muffins: Fill each cup in the mini muffin pan ⅔ full, and bake for 12 to 14 minutes at 400°F. This mini muffin recipe makes about 36 mini muffins and they disappear quickly at parties and in school lunchboxes.

 Frequently Asked Questions